akemp7/Island-Resort/README.md

 ## Support and contact details

 _Let us know if you have any questions!
-Anita: anita.k.kemp@gmail.com  Jennifer: jennifer.batara.dev@gmail.com_
+Please leave a comment on this repository.

 ## Technologies Used